 Elsewhere, Kari Wahlgreen’s still-unnamed character is at work, a piece of orange Materia on the desk beside her.
 Azul comes to ask her about Vincent’s location, but she can’t be certain, though she’s determined enough to identify the apparently-secret WRO headquarters.
 She and Azul decide to deal with the WRO, Wahlgreen’s character taking the Materia with her.

 Back at HQ, Reeve has arrived to discuss this “Protomateria.”
 When they do so, Shalua starts quoting a poem from Dr. Crescent’s apparently not-very-scientific science thesis – indeed, we’ll later discover that Lucrecia’s thesis was more of a history report than anything else (the game will later mention Lucrecia having ties with a paleontologist), but at the moment it’s looking more like a creative writing project.
 Notably, despite Shalua bringing this up in response to the word “protomateria,” the poem doesn’t include any reference to Protomateria, though does mention “Omega.”
 I can only assume there’s a localization problem here, but I can’t be certain if the poem was supposed to reference the Protomateria or if Reeve was supposed to mention something that did appear in the poem?
 The poem basically describes Chaos as the “squire” of Omega.
-You’ll notice the developers are trying to put Lucrecia’s thesis in a very, very fragile narrative position, somehow existing and not existing at the writers’ convenience.
+You’ll notice the developers are trying to put Lucrecia’s thesis in a very, very fragile narrative position, somehow existing or not existing at the writers’ convenience.
 It simultaneously doesn’t exist so they can’t get any particulars out of it, and yet Shalua is able to call parts of it to memory at any time.
 It goes without saying that it doesn’t hold up to scrutiny or even the weight of the game’s own plot.
 I think I preferred Crisis Core, wherein LOVELESS existed, but Zack was just too annoyed and lazy to read it over the course of years.